 Croatia is a safe country to travel to with very little street crime and almost no violence.
 It could even be one of the safest ones in the world.
 However, to be on the safe side, always take care of your belongings.

 Get travel insurance

-No matter how long you’ll be spending in Croatia, a weekend, or three weeks, one of the tips for Croatia, and elsewhere, is to get travel insurance that covers either basic or complex issues.
+No matter how long you’ll be spending in Croatia, a weekend, or three weeks, one of the tips for Croatia and elsewhere is to get travel insurance that covers either basic or complex issues.
 All sorts of things might happen on holiday, and travel insurance not only covers your health, but some of them can even help you with lost luggage and missed/canceled flights.
-I personally use SafetyWing, an international company that gives me extra security in knowing that they can help me sort out some issues caused during my travels.
+I personally use SafetyWing, an international company that gives me extra security to help me sort out some issues caused during my travels.